CodeJude/Snake-Game/README.md

 # Snake-Game-
-A snake game project built with all its functionality using python
+A snake game project built with all its functionality using Turtle python

 First create a virtual environment using
 ```